 Admission into the professional phase of the Nursing program is competitive and not automatic.

-One cohort of 28 students is accepted once a year and begins professional nursing classes each fall semester.
-The number admitted is limited by the Florida State Board of Nursing and is subject to change in the future.
+One cohort is accepted each year and begins professional nursing classes in the fall semester.
 A completed application to the professional phase of the Nursing program must be submitted to the Undergraduate Program Director by March 1.
 Only complete applications will be considered.
-The following minimum criteria are established to promote success:
+All prerequisites for the nursing program must be completed in the spring semester prior to the start of the professional phase of the nursing program.
+The following minimum criteria are established for the nursing program:

 - Overall college GPA target of 3.2 or higher.
 Students may be admitted with a lower overall GPA on a provisional status. - Cumulative GPA target of 3.2 or higher in biology, chemistry, and math courses.
-Students may be admitted with a lower cumulative GPA on a provisional status. - A grade of "C" or higher in all courses required for the major - Pass a standardized nurse entrance test with a minimum score.
-This exam must be taken prior to the application deadline of March 1 of the sophomore year. - Current certification by the American Heart Association in Basic Life Support for Health Care Providers with A.E.D.
-Current certification must be maintained though the end of the program of study.
+Students may be admitted with a lower cumulative GPA on a provisional status. - A grade of "C" or higher in all courses required for the major - Pass a standardized nurse entrance test with a minimum score of 70%.
+This exam must be taken prior to the application deadline of March 1 of the sophomore year. - Current CPR certification with A.E.D. - CPR certification must be maintained though the end of the program of study.

 Those applicants who, in the judgment of the nursing faculty, present the strongest academic record and show the most promise of success in the nursing major will be accepted for entry into the nursing program starting in the junior year.
 The nursing faculty evaluates each applicant thoroughly, including academic record, service activities, and completion of other required elements (as stated above).
+Applicants who have a positive criminal background check or drug screening may be ineligible for the professional phase of the nursing program.
+Please contact the Director of the Undergraduate Program for further information.